Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 Three risks we flag on every LBO file#

 3. Underestimated working capital absorption.
 In industrial SME LBOs, working capital typically absorbs 15-25% of revenue.
 A 10% post-acquisition revenue increase consumes EUR 1.5-2.5m in additional cash immediately.
 Without a properly sized Revolving Credit Facility (RCF), the target can face a liquidity squeeze within 12 months of closing — even though the leverage ratios looked comfortable at day one.
+The RCF should be sized at the normative working capital of the business plus a 20-25% buffer to absorb growth shocks, not at the historical working capital level.

 Our recommendation to acquirers#